shanegracias7/indoor-positioning-system/README.md

 The android studio Java code that was used to create the main app of our project.

 ### PPTs & Videos
-Contains all Powerpoint Presentations for semester 7 and semester 8 that were used during Project Reviews.
+Contains all Powerpoint Presentations  that were used during Project Reviews.
 All videos embedded in the PPTs have been added as well.

 ### Project Documentation